*this post contains affiliate links*

 I can personalize this announcement for you for $5 paid through paypal.
 If you would like to order this announcement please send up to 2 photos to email@example.com along with the birth stats and I will send you a proof for your review.
-Girl version will replace blue with pink and a flower or heart with the mustache.
+Girl version featured below.
 You will receive a 5X7 jpeg digital file that you can then have printed wherever you get your photos printed.
 I suggest ordering the blank cards through Costco.
 That will run you about $18 for 25 cards.
 Just pick “design your own card” and upload the jpeg from me.
 I can also include more than 2 photos for an additional fee.

 I offer my photo editing services for an additional $10 for the two photos if you are interested in that as well.
 As an example here is a couple before and after of the photos I used in the announcement above:

 Let me start by making clear that I am not a professional photographer.
 In fact, I shoot in auto most of the time!
 So these tips are for your average girl or gal looking to get some nice pictures of their newborn without having to pay a photographer.